siriusphp/input/docs/form_lifecycle.md

 2. Access to the clean (filtered and validated) data that can be used by the system (to be persisted to a database or whatever).

 ### 5. Rendering
-When it comes to flexible forms (eg: forms that are modified by plugins/events) this is the hardest part that are supposed to change their shape .
-While there are a lot of libraries that can help you with data filtering and validation you'll have a hard time finding a library that allows you to render complex forms with one line (Drupal is the only project that I found that can do that).
+When it comes to flexible forms (eg: forms that can be modified by plugins/events) this is the hardest part.
+While there are a lot of libraries that can help you with data filtering and validation you'll have a hard time finding a library that allows you to render flexible forms without you touching a view file (Drupal is the only project that I found that can do that).

 Rendering is handled by [Sirius\FormsRenderer](http://github.com/siriusphp/formsrenderer) because the **Sirius\Input** library can be used for handling incoming data that might not come from forms (eg: API calls).